 - 1/4 cup dry vermouth

-1 Place potatoes in a medium pot and cover with cold water by about an inch.
+1 Cook the potatoes: Place potatoes in a medium pot and cover with cold water by about an inch.
 Bring to a boil and add a teaspoon of salt to the water.
 Lower the heat to a simmer and let simmer until the potatoes are fork tender, about 6-8 minutes.

-2 While potatoes are cooking, prepare the herb vinaigrette.
-In a small bowl, whisk together the lemon juice shallots, thyme, basil, oregano, mustard, sugar, salt, pepper, and olive oil.
+2 Make the vinaigrette: While potatoes are cooking, prepare the herb vinaigrette.
+In a medium bowl, whisk together the lemon juice, thyme, oregano, mustard, salt, pepper, and olive oil.